aiven/aiven-docs/docs/platform/concepts/corporate-billing.md

 card's default currency (USD).

-Such fees are not added by Aiven and are not visible to us or our credit card processor, and we\'re thus unable to include them in our prices or waive the fees.
+Such fees are not added by Aiven and are not visible to us or our credit card processor, and we're thus unable to include them in our prices or waive the fees.

 ## Invoice payments